 In this story, I’ll concentrate mostly on brewing aspects.
 If you want to know more about farmhouse brewing traditions and techniques, please check my book Viking Age Brew.
 It will give you a highly readable introduction to fascinating world of northern European farmhouse brewing.
 If you wan’t know everything, you’ll need Lars Marius Garshol’s excellent book Historical Brewing Techniques.
 Excellent articles on western Norwegian farmhouse brews have been also published in Brew Your Own (by Chip Walton in issue Jul/Aug 2020) and Zymurgy (Stan Hieronymus in issue Sep/Oct 2019).

-When I was in Voss in February 2020, I met beer writers Claire Bullen and Martyn Cornell, and their stories from Voss are fantastic: The Land of Fire and Kveik and Oppskåka: the true meaning of beer.
+When I was in Voss in February 2020, I met there beer writers Claire Bullen and Martyn Cornell.
+Their stories from Voss are fantastic: The Land of Fire and Kveik and Oppskåka: the true meaning of beer.
 Garshol has also written excellent blog stories about Voss, see for example Norwegian farmhouse ale styles and the links therein.

 Farmhouse Brewing Traditions of Western Norway